Akahon: Notable

 An early publisher of many akahon was Urokogataya Magobei, who is known for having published the akahon texts of Bunta the Salt Seller and the Princess Hachikazuki.
 A common theme of these works is that they are concise reproductions of other prominent works in Edo at the time.
-It must be noted that Magobei did not produce exclusively using the akahon medium.
+Magobei did not produce exclusively using the akahon medium.
 His works range from the chubon format to obon formats.
 Publishers would factor in the type of content they were producing, the length of the overall books and also the amount of illustrations they would incorporate in their work in order to choose the colour of the book and thus give the reader a preliminary expectation of the content they would find between the covers.
 Magobei's second son, Nishimuraya Yohachi, continued his father's legacy, albeit in a different art form.
 He published kibyōshi rather than akahon, but the didactic content was more or less indistinguishable and in some instances, readers could be forgiven for assuming that he republished his father's work, just with a yellow rather than a red cover.

 The Old Yarn of Peach Boy is an example of an akahon that is attributed to the artist Nishimura Shigenobu.
 In the story, there is a scene of a woman kneeling by the bank of a river and floating towards her is a peach, from which will emerge the titular protagonist of the story.
 The dominant presence of the illustrations compared to the sparse text is characteristic of the akahon text type.
 In another scene from Princess Hachikazuki, the queen is shown bestowing jewels upon the head of her daughter on her deathbed and covering them with a large bowl.
 After the queen dies and the princess attempts to remove the bowl from her head, she discovers that it is stuck fast, giving rise to her name, which translates to "Princess who wears a Bowl on her Head".

 In Bunta the Salt Seller, although the story's protagonist, Bunta, is a poor man, who peddles the salt he dries from his local river, his luck changes due to his good deeds.
 In this scene, he is depicted releasing two mandarin ducks from captivity, who reveal that they are actually a samurai married couple who were transformed by a jealous villain.
 The samurai proceed to assist Bunta, reversing his fortunes.